 The best snacks at the Magic Kingdom

 - Dole Whip – The Dole Whip is my great obsession at Disney parks.
 You can get official Dole Whip all around the US now that the fill your own cup froyo places are in every strip mall, but having recently sampled some of that I can promise you that it just doesn’t taste the same.
 There’s something different and a million times better about Disney Dole Whip.
-The lengthy lines at the Magic Kingdom’s Dole Whip spot, Aloha Isle, seem to back that up.
+The lengthy lines at the Magic Kingdom’s Dole Whip spot, Aloha Isle, seem to back that up so the addition of mobile ordering has been a blessing here.
 I prefer just regular old Dole Whip in a cup, though you can also get floats made with pineapple juice.
 I once tried to make my own float using a bottle of Sprite instead, but it didn’t end up tasting as good as I envisioned.
-Aloha Isle is located in Adventureland near the Enchanted Tiki Room (it was moved from its former location relatively recently and has way more serving capacity now).
+Aloha Isle is located in Adventureland near the Enchanted Tiki Room.
 If you can’t make it to the park, you can also get Dole Whip at the Polynesian Village Resort just across the lagoon from the Magic Kingdom.